Deleting or removing something from the Internet requires different strategies depending on the type of information you

 Contact the publisher by email

-Contacting a publisher by email is no less important.
+Contacting a publisher via email is no less important.
 Even if you call them directly and don’t get a response, a follow-up email is always a good idea.
 This will let them know you mean business and that this is an important matter for you.

 Try to get a direct email from any one of the sources above by using a tool like Hunter, or even just a simple Google search.
-Then, send a concise, polite email regarding your interest with your contact information to further discuss the matter.
+Then, send a concise, polite email regarding your interest and contact information to discuss the matter further.
 Just as much as persistence is key, keeping your message polite and direct is equally as impactful.

 When compiling your documentation, ask yourself: